Family Vacation and Adventure Tour in Canada

-Rocky Mountain Pioneer - Outdoor adventure tour and family vacation, 10 daysThe Canadian Rocky Mountains are an impressive outdoor playground offering a multitude of fun activities.
+Rocky Mountain Pioneer - Outdoor adventure tour and family vacation, 10 daysThe Canadian Rocky Mountains are an impressive outdoor playground offering a multitude of fun activities for families with children and teenagers.
 During this guided family trip from Calgary to Edmonton you spend your time hiking mountain trails, biking world class single track, floating down a mountain river, sightseeing, learn camping skills and much more.
-The tour guide for the group ensures that everyone is active and stimulated, while parents, if they so desire, have some holiday time to recharge.
+The Timberwolf Tours guide for the group ensures that everyone is active and stimulated, while parents, if they so desire, have some holiday time to recharge.
 The days in the fresh mountain air make an unforgettable family adventure.

 What's Included:Airport transfers, transportation in 14 passenger van, 2 nights in hotels with breakfasts, other nights in spacious tents, welcome gift, camping equipment (except sleeping bag), hard-foam mattress, admission to the National Parks, camping fees, Banff Gondola, 1-hour rafting trip, full day mountain bike rental with skills course and tour of the trails, hot springs in Jasper, Galaxy Land in Edmonton, services of an expert guide.

-Not included:Personal equipment, meals (calculate $130.00 for the food kitty), sleeping bag and Thermarest mattress.
+Not included:Personal equipment, not mentioned meals (calculate $130.00 for the food kitty), sleeping bag and Thermarest mattress.

 Extras:Trail-riding about: $115.00 for two hours